yldio/asap-hub/README.md

 ### Creating a New Schema

-It's possible to make changes in Contentful UI, adding or changing fields and create the
+It's possible to make changes in Contentful UI content type, adding or changing fields and create the

 ### Initiating an Environment